Cvrane/ChartReader/README.md

 # ChartReader
-Fully automated end-to-end framework to extract data from bar plots and other figures in scientific research papers using modules such as OpenCV, Tesseract.
+Fully automated end-to-end framework to extract data from bar plots and other figures in scientific research papers using modules such as OpenCV, Tesseract/AWS-Rekognition.

 ## Image set
 Bar plots used are here: https://drive.google.com/drive/u/1/folders/154sgx3M49NoKOoOjoppsSuvqd2WzqZqX

-## Chart classification (Accuracy: 84.01%)
+## Chart classification (Accuracy: 84.08%)
 ### Data preparation
 <b> Step 1: </b> ``google_images_download`` python module is used to download google images for each type of chart: Area chart, Line chart, bar plot, pie chart, venn diagram etc. based on their corresponding keywords.